top of page

 - Anxiety-related disorders: generalized anxiety disorder, panic attacks, phobias, PTSD, OCD

-- Communication with someone experiencing an anxiety-related disorder or crisis
+- Communication with someone in crisis

 - Mood disorders: depression, suicide, bipolar disorder, schizophrenia